-All declared candidates for each office were contacted and offered the opportunity to complete a questionnaire provided by NUFF designed to give our members a good feel for the philosophy and plans of candidates hoping to serve Fullerton as an elected official.
+In preparation for the NUFF Candidates’ Forum on October 1st, each of the declared candidates for each office was contacted and offered the opportunity to complete a questionnaire provided by NUFF designed to give our members a good feel for the philosophy and plans of candidates hoping to serve Fullerton as an elected official.

-For information on the upcoming NUFF “Meet the Candidates” Forum, click here.
+For more information on the candidates, click here

 Information about a significant new plan for Fullerton’s east side was shared at the recent NUFF forum on Monday, January 25th, at the Library in our regular location, the Osborne Memorial Room.